run-ai/docs/docs/Administrator/Researcher-Setup/templates.md

 * `default.value`: if provided, serves as the default value for this parameter.
 * `default.editable`: if `true`, the Researcher is allowed to modify the value of this parameter.
 * `min/max`: if provided,mandate a range for this parameter.
-* `format`: allows for special formats.
-Currently, the only format available is `port` which mandates a valid port number (between 1 and 65535).

-Example: Set a limit to hyperparameter optimization parallelism:
+Example: Set a limit to hyper-parameter optimization parallelism:

 ``` YAML
 parallelism: